 Uptown has three galleries.
 The ELM (Emma Lou Martin) Gallery is located on the top (loft) floor.
 The Frable Gallery is located on the mezzanine level.
 The Main Gallery is located on the ground level.

 ART OPENINGS FRIDAY - Opening reception will be on Friday March 2nd, from 5 to 8:30 P.M.

 MAIN GALLERY & FRABLE GALLERY

-The opening reception for the above exhibits will be on Friday July 7, from 5 to 8:30 P.M.
+The opening reception will be Friday March 2, from 5 to 8:30 P.M.

 © Uptown Gallery - All Rights Reserved